cameronRomo/whats-cookin/README.md

 * [Color Safe Color Picker](http://colorsafe.co/)
 * [Flaticon](https://www.flaticon.com/)

+## Wins
+* Displaying data in a modal view
+* Successfully filtering through data with iterator methods
+* Using the GitHub project board along with issues and labels
+* Utilizing TDD
+* More success with OOP

 The details of this project are outlined in this <a href="https://frontend.turing.io/projects/whats-cookin.html" target="\__blank">project spec</a>.